Sexual selection: In birds

 Birds have evolved a wide variety of mating behaviours and many types of sexual selection.
 These include intersexual selection (female choice) and intrasexual competition, where individuals of the more abundant sex compete with each other for the privilege to mate.
-Many species, notably the birds-of-paradise, are sexually dimorphic; the differences such as in size and coloration are energetically costly attributes that signal competitive breeding.
-Conflicts between an individual's fitness and signalling adaptations ensure that sexually selected ornaments such as coloration of plumage and courtship behaviour are honest traits.
-Signals must be costly to ensure that only good-quality individuals can present these exaggerated sexual ornaments and behaviours.
+Many species, notably the birds-of-paradise, are sexually dimorphic.
 Males with the brightest plumage are favoured by females of multiple species of bird.

 Many bird species make use of mating calls, the females preferring males with songs that are complex and varied in amplitude, structure, and frequency.
 Larger males have deeper songs and increased mating success.